aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/slicers/create-slicer-to-excel-table/_index.md

 ## **Possible Usage Scenarios**

 A slicer is used to filter data quickly.
-It can be used to filter data both in a table or pivot table.
-Microsoft Excel allows you to create slicer by selecting a table or pivot table and then clicking the *Insert > Slicer*.
-Aspose.Cells also allows you to create slicer using the [**Worksheet.Slicers.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/slicercollection#add-com.aspose.cells.ListObject-com.aspose.cells.ListColumn-int-int-) method.
+It can be used to filter data in either a table or a pivot table.
+Microsoft Excel allows you to create a slicer by selecting a table or pivot table and then clicking *Insert > Slicer*.
+Aspose.Cells also allows you to create a slicer using the [**Worksheet.Slicers.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/slicercollection#add-com.aspose.cells.ListObject-com.aspose.cells.ListColumn-int-int-) method.

 ## **Create Slicer to Excel Table**